seiumu/rewise/README.md

 # rewise
-transforming missing opportunities into assets
+Transforming missed opportunities into assets.
+The site is down for re-design.
+We will be back shortly!